moshiur25524/body_building/README.md

 2. SignIn and SignOut
    - Get Email and Password from the registered user
    - All the input fields are required.
 Means, without file up none can go forward
-   - Login with Google
+   - Login with Google , Facebook and Github
-   - Forget Password if any user cannot remember his password
+   - Reset Password if any user cannot remember his password
    - Toggle between Login and Registration
    - Simply Show error if occur.
 3. Register a user
    - User name , Email, password is taken for registration.
    - user is registered with Email verification.
    - A checkbox implemented.
 If the checbox is unchecked, the submit button will be disabled.
+   - Dynamic className also implemented on the checkbox.
 4. SignOut button can be seen in the header with the name of user if he logged in
 5. And By clicking SignOut button , the user will be Logged Out.
-6. In the Service Component, if any user click the "Enroll Now" button.
+6. In the Service Component -
+   - if any user click the "Enroll Now" button.
 He will be redirect to the checkout page.
-Specific card information can be seen in the checkout page.
-Main funtionality of CheckOut page -
+   - Specific card information can be seen in the checkout page.
    - The Card contains an image, name of service, description, price and a button
-   - It is a Protect page.
+   - It is a Protected page.
 That means, if any user don't logged in , he will be redirect to the Login page.
    - When the user is logged in, he will be redirect to the checkOut page.
+   - After reload it will not redirect to the login page.
+It will be in the current page.
    - A form is used using React Hook Form and clicking submit button a succes model can be seen.
 7. Custom Hook is used for Services.
 In the Home Page 3 card will be shown and the Services page all the card can be seen.
 8. In the Footer copyright symbol and dynamic year are set.